 On top of Tolkienesque misty mossy forests, this day trip takes in the charming Huong Valley with a coffee stop in town and another in Franklin to check out the gorgeous wooden boats.

-If you enjoy exploring caves, Newdegate Caveextending 3 kilometres into the hillside, is a must-see.
+If you enjoy exploring caves, Newdegate Cave, extending 3 kilometres into the hillside, is a must-see.
+It is perhaps not as ornamental as Gunns Plains cave in north west Tasmania, but it is vast.
 It is the largest dolomite cave in the country and one of the largest caves of this type in the Southern Hemisphere.
+Check the availability of the Hastings Cave tour for your dates.

 Cradle Mountain

 Yes!
-It is possible to visit Cradle Mountain on a guided day trip from Hobart.
-It is a long day, departing Hobart at 6am, but that means you get a sunrise and a sunset thrown in for free.
+It is possible to visit Cradle Mountain on a guided day trip from Hobart (I wouldn’t recommend the self-drive option – it’s a 4-hr drive each way).
+The guided tour is a long day, departing Hobart at 6am, but that means you get a sunrise and a sunset thrown in for free.

-The first stop is breakfast in Deloraine, followed by 5 hours of hikes and viewpoints at Cradle Mountain, including the park’s most famous walk around Dove Lake and an optional visit the Interpretation Centre set in a patch of magical mossy rainforest.
-Or if you are feeling weary after the day’s adventure, you can opt to chill out by the fire at Cradle Mountain Lodge.
-In the afternoon the grassy lawns around the lodge are teaming with wombats, Pademelons and Bennett’s wallabies.
+The first stop is breakfast in Deloraine, followed by 5 hours of hikes and viewpoints at Cradle Mountain, including the park’s most famous walk around Dove Lake and an optional visit to the Interpretation Centre set in a patch of magical mossy rainforest.

-Dinner is in Sheffield, about half way back to Hobart.
+Dinner is in Sheffield, about halfway back to Hobart.
 Keep an eye out for Sheffield’s iconic street art when you are in town.
+Check the availability of the Cradle Mountain tour for your dates.

 Mount Wellington